zjnolen/PopGLen/config/README.md

   Admixture analyses.
 Useful for close relatives that violate the assumptions of these analyses, but that you want in others.
 Should be a list in [].

-#### Downsampling Configuration

-- `downsample_cov:` An integer describing the mean filtered coverage to downsample all BAMs to.
-If included, this will perform all analyses twice, once with the full BAMs and once with the downsampled BAMs.
-This is useful if you have highly variable coverage, and you want to see if effects still are present when all individuals have low coverage.

 #### Analysis Selection

 Here, you will define which analyses you will perform.
 It is useful to start